tryingsomestuff/Minic/README.md

 ## Support Minic development

-Generating data, learning process, tuning, optimization and testing of a chess engine is quite hardware intensive !
-I have some good hardware at home but this is far from enough.
-This is why I opened a [Patreon](https://www.patreon.com/minicchess) account for Minic ; if you want to support Minic development, it is the place to be ;-)
+Generating data, learning, tuning, optimization, and testing for a chess engine is quite hardware-intensive!
+I have some good hardware at home, but this is far from enough.
+This is why I opened a [Patreon](https://www.patreon.com/minicchess) account for Minic; if you want to support Minic development, it is the place to be ;-)

 ## History & the NNUE Minic story

 ### Code style
-For a year and a half Minic was (mainly) a one-file-code with very dense lines.
+For a year and a half Minic was (mainly) a one-file codebase with very dense lines.
 This is of course very wrong in terms of software design...
-So why is it so?
-First reason is that Minic was first developped as a week-end project (in mid-october 2018), the quick-and-dirty way, and since then I was having fun going on the way of minimal lines of code direction ; being a "small" code size engine was part of the stakes in developing it the first few months.
+So why was it like that?
+The first reason is that Minic was first developed as a weekend project (in mid-October 2018), the quick-and-dirty way, and since then I had fun pushing in the direction of minimal lines of code; being a "small" engine in terms of code size was part of the challenge during the first few months.

-Until version 2 of Minic, some optional features such as evaluation and searchs tuning, perft, tests, uci support, book generation ... were available in the Add-Ons directory ; they are now fused with the source code for a while.
+Until version 2 of Minic, some optional features such as evaluation and search tuning, perft, tests, UCI support, book generation, ... were available in the Add-Ons directory; they have been merged into the source code for quite a while now.

-Nowadays, in fact since the release of version "2", the engine is written in a more classic C++ style, although some very dense lines may still be present and recall Minic past compacity...
+Nowadays, in fact since the release of version "2", the engine is written in a more classic C++ style, although some very dense lines may still be present and recall Minic's past compactness...

 More details about Minic history in the next paragraphs...

 ### Week-end project (October 2018)
-Initially, the code size of Minic was supposed not to go above 2000sloc.
-It started as a week-end project in october 2018 (http://talkchess.com/forum3/viewtopic.php?f=2&t=68701).
-But, as soon as more features (especially SMP, material tables and bitboard) came up, I tried to keep it under 4000sloc and then 5000sloc, ...
-This is why this engine was named Minic, this stands for "Minimal Chess" (and is not related to the GM Dragoljub Minić) but it has not much to do with minimalism anymore nowadays...
+Initially, the code size of Minic was supposed not to go above 2000 SLOC.
+It started as a weekend project in October 2018 (http://talkchess.com/forum3/viewtopic.php?f=2&t=68701).
+But as soon as more features (especially SMP, material tables, and bitboards) came up, I tried to keep it under 4000 SLOC and then 5000 SLOC, ...
+This is why this engine was named Minic: it stands for "Minimal Chess" (and is not related to GM Dragoljub Minić), but it does not have much to do with minimalism anymore nowadays...
 For the record, here is a link to the very first published version of Minic (https://github.com/tryingsomestuff/Minic/blob/dbb2fc7f026d5cacbd35bc379d8a1cdc1cad5674/minic.cc).

 ### Version "1" (October 2019)
-Version "1" was published as a one year anniversary release in october 2019.
-At this point Minic has already gone from a 1800 Elo 2-days-of-work engine, to a 2800 Elo engine being invited at TCEC qualification league !
+Version "1" was published as a one-year anniversary release in October 2019.
+At this point Minic had already gone from a 1800 Elo engine after two days of work to a 2800 Elo engine invited to the TCEC qualification league!

 ### Version "2" (April 2020)
-Version "2" was released for April 1st 2020 (during covid-19 confinement in France).
-For this version, the one file Minic was splitted into many header and source files, and commented a lot more, without negative impact on speed and strength.
+Version "2" was released on April 1st 2020 (during COVID-19 confinement in France).
+For this version, the one-file Minic was split into many header and source files, and commented a lot more, without negative impact on speed and strength.

 #### NNUE from release 2.47 to release 2.53 (from Stockfish implementation)
-Minic2, since release 2.47 of August 8th 2020 (http://talkchess.com/forum3/viewtopic.php?f=2&t=73521&hilit=minic2&start=50#p855313), has the possibility to be build using a shameless copy of the NNUE framework of Stockfish.
-Integration of NNUE was done easily and I hoped this can be done for any engines, especially if NNUE is released as a standalone library (see https://github.com/dshawul/nncpu-probe for instance).
-First tests shown that "MinicNNUE" is around 200Elo stronger than Minic, around the level of Xiphos or Ethereal at this date at short TC and maybe something like 50Elo higher at longer TC (so around Komodo11).
+Minic2, since release 2.47 of August 8th 2020 (http://talkchess.com/forum3/viewtopic.php?f=2&t=73521&hilit=minic2&start=50#p855313), has had the possibility to be built using a shameless copy of the NNUE framework from Stockfish.
+Integration of NNUE was done easily and I hoped this could be done for any engine, especially if NNUE were released as a standalone library (see https://github.com/dshawul/nncpu-probe for instance).
+First tests showed that "MinicNNUE" is around 200 Elo stronger than Minic, around the level of Xiphos or Ethereal at that time at short TC and maybe something like 50 Elo higher at longer TC (so around Komodo11).

 When using a NNUE network with this Stockfish implementation, it is important that Minic is called "MinicNNUE".
-Indeed, MinicNNUE (with copy/pasted SF NNUE implementation), won't be the official Minic, as this is not my own work at all.
+Indeed, MinicNNUE (with the copied-and-pasted SF NNUE implementation) would not be the official Minic, as this is not my own work at all.

-Later on, starting from version 2.50, the NNUE learner from NodChip repository has also been ported to Minic so that networks can be built using Minic data and search can be done.
+Later on, starting from version 2.50, the NNUE learner from the NodChip repository was also ported to Minic so that networks could be built using Minic data and search could be done.
-The genFen part of Nodchip was not ported and instead replaced by an internal process to produce training data.
-This included both extracting position from fixed depth game and from random positions.
+The genFen part of NodChip was not ported and was instead replaced by an internal process to produce training data.
+This included extracting positions both from fixed-depth games and from random positions.

 Nets I built are still available at https://github.com/tryingsomestuff/NNUE-Nets.